krokettenkoal/krokettenkoal.github.io/README.md

-# Cajetan Grill
+# cajetan.dev
 ## Personal website

-My personal website, containing information about me and a portfolio of some of my projects.
+My [personal website](https://cajetan.dev), containing information about me and a portfolio of some of my projects.
 _Made with Svelte(Kit)_.